paulocheque/guide-cms-db/draft/python/inpecting-python-history/article.md

-One of the awesome things about a project like [Python](http://python.org) being open source is that anyone can go look at the code and find a 'paper' trail detailing the reasons for almost every line of code.
+One of the awesome things about a project like [Python](http://python.org) being aaaaaaaaaaaaaaaaaaaa open source is that anyone can go look at the code and find a 'paper' trail detailing the reasons for almost every line of code.
 I personally don't take advantage of this enough.

 Recently I stumbled across a great opportunity to dive into the